jimwheaton/angular-fundamentals/README.md

 ```html
 <div *ngIf="name">Your name is {{ name }}</div>
 ```
 - the `*` character is syntactic sugar for `<template>` (holds client side content taht is not to be rendered when a page is loaded but may subsequently be instantiated during runtime using Javascript).
+In Angular5, `<template>` is now `<ng-template>`.
 The above snippet is identical to:
 ```html
 <template [ngIf]="name">
   <div>Your name is {{ name }}</div>